-With its existing facilities as well as the presence of many governmental, institutional and academic agencies engaged in maritime research, Port of St. Petersburg has both the institutional capacity and the infrastructure to fill a unique niche as an International Research Port.
-The St. Petersburg Ocean Team (SPOT) is the premier consortium for marine science, oceanographic, and environmental research agencies and governmental institutions in the Southeast and one of the top such industry clusters in the nation.
-The downtown waterfront area is a major strength for the City.
-The City/Port staff is actively engaged with yacht captains on an interpersonal level, developing personal relationships and contacts/ connections with them at events, boat shows, visits, media events, interactions, etc. The goal is to not only promote the Port, but also the City.
+With its existing facilities and the presence of many governmental, institutional and academic agencies engaged in maritime research, Port St. Pete has both the institutional capacity and the infrastructure to fill a unique niche as an International Research Port.
+Working at the port is the St. Petersburg Ocean Team (SPOT), the premier consortium for marine science, oceanographic, and environmental research agencies and governmental institutions in the Southeast and one of the top such industry clusters in the nation.

 Goals & Objectives